brewed with CRAFT MALt from local farms. Always.

 Craft malt is more expensive and more uniquely expressive than commodity malt.

 How much more expensive?
 Depending on the commodity malt used as a baseline, craft malt can be 2x, 3x, or 4x the cost.
+Sometimes even more.
 How can it be worth that much more?
 Please see above.
 But there’s even more to the story.
 A high bar has to be met for malting-quality grain.
 Not all barley is the same and farmers need to grow certain types of barley that meet or exceed stringent requirements.
 The grain can be fussy and needs more attention.
 It has to be planted at the right time.
 And it needs to be harvested in a tight window and then carefully taken care of once it’s out of the ground.
 There are strict quality standards at every step of this — all before it even reaches the malt house.
 The craft maltsters we work with pay 3 or 4 times more than the market value to their farmers for this level of dedication and investment.
 Small scale, small grain farming is more expensive than large-scale farming and demands a higher price.
 The farmers earned it and they deserve it.

 What’s more, each batch of craft malt can express differently — this is a good thing.
 Beer is an agricultural product and malted grain will necessarily vary from field to field and harvest to harvest.
 The result is, beer will naturally vary in beautiful ways if the ingredients are allowed to shine.
 As it has been in the wine world for some time, we think this agricultural character should be celebrated, not shamed and blended away into oblivion.
 Having flavorful malt tied to a specific place also means the learning curve can be steeper for brewing with craft malt, but the good news is the person turning that grain into malt is a phone call away.
 It’s like having the engineer who built your car on speed dial when you’re learning how to drive a stick shift.